ysmood/nofs/readme.md

 `nofs` extends Node's native `fs` module with some useful methods.

+## API Convention

+### Promise, Sync and Callback

-Any function that has a `Sync` version will has a promise version that ends with `P`, for example `fs.readFileSync` will have a `fs.readFileP`.
+Any function that has a `Sync` version will has a promise version that ends with `P`.

-I also did some abstraction on the directory manipulation:
-`readDirs`, `eachDir`, `mapDir`, `reduceDir`.
-They are the core of the other APIs.
+For example the `fs.remove` will have `fs.removeSync` for sync IO, and `fs.removeP` for Promise.

+### `eachDir`

+It is the core function for directory manipulation.
+Other abstract functions like `mapDir`, `reduceDir`, `readDirs` are built on top of it.
+You can play with it if you don't like other functions.

+### `nofs` vs Node Native `fs`

+`nofs` only extends the native module, no pollution will be found.
+You can still call `nofs.readFile` as easy as pie.

+### Inheritance of Options

+A Function's options may inherits other function's, especially the functions it calls internally.
+Such as the `readDirs` extends the `eachDir`'s option, therefore `readDirs` also has a `filter` option.

 [![NPM version](https://badge.fury.io/js/nofs.svg)](http://badge.fury.io/js/nofs) [![Build Status](https://travis-ci.org/ysmood/nofs.svg)](https://travis-ci.org/ysmood/nofs) [![Build status](https://ci.appveyor.com/api/projects/status/11ddy1j4wofdhal7?svg=true)](https://ci.appveyor.com/project/ysmood/nofs)
  [![Deps Up to Date](https://david-dm.org/ysmood/nofs.svg?style=flat)](https://david-dm.org/ysmood/nofs)